cjbumgardner/Baby_sleep_wiggle/README.md

-# Baby_sleep_wiggle
+# Baby_sleep_wiggle 2017
-RNN and labeling tool for determining sleep habits of infants from accelerometer data.
+RNN design and labeling tool for determining sleep habits of infants from accelerometer data.

-The sleepmachine.py is a primative graphical interface to label data as sleeping or not sleeping.
-Amongst some tools to choose window size for the timeseries data, label, and store timeseries data (with cpickle), it also contains a helper function that computes the largest window (forward in time) where there is no change (relative to a user defined interval) in a quantity that is proportional to a Hausdorff-like dimension.
+sleepmachine.py is a primitive graphical interface to label data as sleeping or not sleeping.
+It is meant to be used in conjunction with poorly labeled data to help a human label the data more precisely.
+Since sleeping or not sleeping is all that is of interest in this project (more moving/ less moving), having an approximate bedtime/nap time labeling would be enough, alongside the helper function mentioned below, to determine a more accurate time of falling asleep and waking up.
+The labeling interface simply helps the user easily plot the data over specified window sizes and label the data for a particular window.
+The helper function computes the largest window (forward in time) where there is no change (relative to a user defined interval) in a quantity that is proportional to an ad-hoc "statistical Hausdorff-like dimension".
 Basically, it helps you find a largest window where the "wiggle" of the baby is roughly the same as that of a chosen segment of time.

-The BabyLSTM.py is a training program for a bidirectional recurrent neural network using LSTM cells.
-It uses Tensorflow.
-It assumes the input data is stored in a cpickle format.
+newBabyLSTM.py is a recurrent neural network built with Tensorflow.
+I call the network style a "wedding cake" network since it is built with "tiers" of standard stacked RNN style cells (there are choices for gru or lstm for experimentation) for sequence to sequence modeling.
+Before each tier, the length of the sequence is shortened beforethe stacked rnn cells.
+The shortening is due to a CNN style window and stride reshaping of the data through time.
+Taking for example a timeseries with feature values taken every second, the window might group 3 second intervals together ("window size") every 2 seconds ("stride").
+With respect to the intention of this project, we only wish to find if sleeping is happening over one minute intervals, and we have (after cleaning) data at a rate of 1 Hz.
+For instance, we could consider having a 3 tiered network, window size and stride both 4 before each tier, and the output would be a feature for every 64 seconds.

+Although newBabyLSTM.py was made for outputting sleep/no sleep, it has the flexibility to have probabilistic/ one-hot output for any number of categories.
+Also, it has the option to have non-sequential, categorical output (a dense layer output).

-This program is for a larger research project for the Nutional Science Department at UC Davis.
+This program is for a larger research project for the Nutritional Science Department at UC Davis.